presnick/ProgramsInformationPeople/_sources/Assignments/ps3.rst

    sent = "The magical mystery tour is waiting to take you away."

    for x in sent:
-      print x
+      print(x)

    =====

-   class myTests(TestCaseGui):
+   from unittest.gui import TestCaseGui class myTests(TestCaseGui):

       def testOne(self):
-         print "No tests for the comment -- we have to read those!\n" self.assertEqual(word_list, sent.split(), "Testing that word_list has been set to a list of all the words in sent")
+         print("No tests for the comment -- we have to read those!\n") self.assertEqual(word_list, sent.split(), "Testing that word_list has been set to a list of all the words in sent")

    myTests().main()